maximebf/skeleton.py/README.md

 add the current dir in `sys.path`.

 It takes as argument a list of template packages and a target path.

 Some templates may need parameters.
 All environment variables starting with *SKEL* will be used as parameters.
+If a JSON file named *.skelvars* is found in the target path, it will also be used.

 Very simple usage: